kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 >
 > **Cybersecurity & Infrastructure Security Agency**, <cite>Mis, Dis, Malinformation</cite>[^agency2022mu]

-Malinformation is insidious because it defines a fact that is the truth, but <q>causes you to distrust the government which means to the extent that your government is not trustworthy and you discuss it, you are guilty of terrorism.</q>[^weinstein2022hg]
+Malinformation is insidious because it defines a fact that is the truth, but <q>causes you to distrust the government which means to the extent that your government is not trustworthy, and you discuss it, you are guilty of terrorism.</q>[^weinstein2022hg]

 Anyone who thinks that this is only a problem in the USA is far from it.
 In Germany, the Federal Ministry of the Interior led by Nancy Faeser, introduced this year a new category of extremism: <cite>Delegitimization of the state relevant to the protection of the constitution</cite> (<cite>Verfassungsschutzrelevante Delegitimierung des Staates</cite>).
 It categorizes any form of criticism of lockdowns, mask mandates, school closures, retail store closures, and closures of cultural institutions, as a form of right-wing extremism.[^lengsfeld2022sv]